How Much Compensation For Waiting Staff Injuries?

 If you have suffered a burn injury whilst serving customers in a restaurant, or whilst working as a chef preparing food in a kitchen, then you will very likely have a valid reason to bring a personal injury compensation claim against your employer.

-Another very common form of accidents that can occur whilst working in a restaurant, as a waitress, waiter or a chef, is some kind of slip, trip or fall.
-Indeed, this is the single most common type of personal injury compensation claim we make on behalf of our clients across the board.
+Another prevalent form of accidents that can occur whilst working in a restaurant, as a waitress, waiter or a chef, is slip, trip or fall.
+Indeed, this is the single most common type of personal injury compensation claim against an employer we make on behalf of our clients across the board.

-You can make a waiter injury claim for a slip, trip or fall accident at work, against your employer in certain circumstances.
-Your employer is required under U.K. Health & Safety legislation to maintain a safe working environment for its staff (more on that below).
+You can make a waiter injury claim against an employer for a slip, trip or fall accident at work, against your employer in certain circumstances.
+Your employer is required under UK health and safety legislation (including the Health and Safety at Work etc. Act 1974) to maintain a safe working environment for its staff (more on that below).
 If they fail to do so, you can claim against them.

 If you have been injured whilst serving food in a restaurant, you could be eligible to make a waitress injury claim.
-Furthermore, work-related illnesses can also be claimed for in similar fashion.
 For example, serving food requires lifting heavy plates and dishes repetitively, and this could result in waitress wrist pain due to some form of repetitive strain injury.
 This could be the basis of a work-related illness compensation claim.
 The number of different types of accidents that can occur in a kitchen is vast, but here are the most common:

 - Cuts sustained whilst preparing food – chefs are notorious for keeping their knives frighteningly sharp.
 For this reason, even a slight slip can cause a deep, serious cut.